maherou/Teaching/files/CS317/SourceDocumentation.md

 location: "Collegeville, MN, USA"
 ---

+## Documenting Source Code
+Source documentation can provide valuable guidance for future understanding and modification of existing source code.
+However, the best source documentation is typically the kind that explains the purpose or intent of the code, not the mechanics of the operation.
+Repeating in words the same information already conveyed by the code is not helpful, and can be harmful.
+Harm occurs if the source code is modified and the documentation become incorrect.

+### Documenting Java Source Code
+In addition to standard embedded comments, Java has built-in support for documentation using javadoc.
+Javadoc comments can be processed to produce a variety of output formats including HTML.

+### Documenting Python Source Code
+In addition to standard embedded comments, Python has built-in support for documentation using Docstrings.
+Docstrings comments can be used to assist a user in understanding how to use a Python function.

 ### Documenting C++ Source Code

 A useful approach to providing documentation for your software product is to integrate text into the source code.
 In-source documentation enables a tool to produce documentation from the text you provide and the structure of the code itself, leading to a rich, navigable collection of online documentation.